 Law and Crime

 The average person may ask: Why would anyone even want to commit a crime?
-This question is at the root of psychology and crime.
+This question is at the root of crime and psychology.
 Criminal psychology is a study of intentions and behavior.
 Legal practitioners require a grasp of human motivation at its most basic and most debased in order to render fair judgment.
-Forensic psychologists as well as psychiatrists are often called upon to help clinically evaluate the mental states of people who cross the law.
-They are also, of course, concerned with the possibility of an alleged offender committing additional crimes, as well as ascertaining what disorder, if any, the offender may be suffering from.
-Psychologists and psychiatrists are also needed in the rehabilitation of offenders, assessing what type of treatment might be recommended.
-Many psychologists in this field help research a case, or act as advisors and consultants to law enforcement.
-You will find forensic psychologists in the wings of any number of high-profile murders and other misdeeds.
+Forensic psychologists as well as other mental health professionals are often called upon to help clinically evaluate the mental states of people who cross the law.